iArcanic/bible-study/new-testament/01-matthew/matthew-01.md

 ### Analysis

-Salmon and Rahab conceived Boaz, who convieved Obed with Ruth, and Obed fathered from Jesse.
+Salmon and Rahab conceived Boaz (or Boos or Booz), who convieved Obed with Ruth (or Rath), and Obed fathered from Jesse.

 So, from this we can infer the following: